-Tax Day and Your Boat/RV Loan
+Tax Day and Your Boat or RV Loan

 From politics to the household account, taxes invade every part of our lives.
 Some people obsess about it; others whistle past the IRS graveyard with nary a passing thought.
 If you have a boat or RV loan, you should enjoy your purchase while acting like neither of these extremes.
 You should, though, arm yourself with information.
 For example, could the interest from your boat or RV loan be deductible?
 Possibly.
 As always, it is important that you check with your own tax adviser regarding your specific circumstances.